-All too often, in our endeavour to have productive days, we sometimes fail to recognise that how we finish our day has a big impact on how we start our next day.
+In our endeavour to have productive days, we sometimes fail to recognise that how we finish our day has a big impact on how we start our next day.

 The better we end our day, the higher the chances we’ll have a great start to our next day.

-Here are five simple ways to set yourself up for a productive day tomorrow by ending today well so that you can start the day in the best possible way.
+Here are five simple ways to set yourself up for a productive day tomorrow by ending today well so you can start the day in the best possible way.

 - Address any incomplete tasks.
 There are many times when we don’t get through all the things we wanted to during the day and still have a number of items on our To-Do list.
-On such occasions, what works well is to literally acknowledge that there are still some incomplete items and ask, “Do I need to move these to tomorrow or can I cross them off the list?”
+On such occasions, what works well is to acknowledge there are still some incomplete items and ask, “Do I need to move these to tomorrow or can I cross them off the list?”

-That way we have the choice to either continue with those incomplete tasks or direct our attention to something else the next day.
+That way, we have the choice to either continue with those incomplete tasks or direct our attention to something else the next day.

 - Review your day and create a plan for the next day.
 One of the best things we can do to ensure we continue to improve in all areas is to review each day.
 There may have been events that, upon reflection, we could have responded differently.

 Unless we take the time to review those events, we could repeat the same behaviour or address the situation the same way, when we know we can do better.
-By taking the time to review our day, we also will have the clarity on what we want to accomplish the next day and create a plan for it.
+By taking the time to review our day, we’ll also have the clarity on what we want to accomplish the next day and create a plan for it.

 A powerful technique is to visualize how you want the next day to be like.
 You also just be thankful and grateful for the day you’ve had and all the things you were able to experience.

-Having a productive day each and every day starts the day before.
-If you’re able to make these steps a part of your daily rituals or make them a habit, then you’ll experience a dramatic shift in your productivity.
+Having a productive day every day starts the day before.
+If you’re able to make these steps a part of your daily rituals or make them a habit, you’ll experience a dramatic shift in your productivity.
 I invite you to carry out these simple steps and find out just how powerful they can be.

 Question: What is another practice that can help us be productive tomorrow?